 Day 6 (Thursday): ZADAR – RAB (B, L)

 After breakfast our Adriatic cruise small ship will departure to the Island of Rab, known as “the island of love”, with an old town of the same name.
 Join a guided tour of the city and the medieval walls, the famous four towers (maybe you want to climb one of them later) along with palaces, churches and squares.
 The city with many artists painting and exhibiting on the streets, gives the feeling of passing through the Montmartre neighborhood.
 Legend has it that the local nuns created a special Rab cake for the Pope who came to the island, and the recipe still remains a secret.
 Night in Rab.

 Transfer to Opatija.
 In the afternoon, arrival in the city.
 The Opatija Riviera is often compared to the French Riviera.
 Stroll the longest ‘’lungomare’’ in Croatia or stop at Volosko, a traditional fishing village.
-On your last night, enjoy dinner with live entertainment on board.
-This would be a good time to exchange contact details with your new friends and plan your return.
+This night would be a good time to exchange contact details with your new friends and plan your return.
 Night in Opatija.

 Day 8 (Saturday): OPATIJA – END OF TRIP (B)

 * Legend: B – breakfast, L – lunch, D – dinner, CD – captain’s dinnerSend inquiry from 1.500,00 € per person